 Virgin Atlantic Reward Card vs British Airways American Express Credit Card

-The British Airways American Express card is another solid free air miles card, for those trying to accumulate more Avios points.
+The British Airways American Express card is another solid free air miles card, for those trying to accumulate Avios points for free BA flights and upgrades.
 Those spending less than £20,000 won’t earn the Companion Voucher, which is potentially worth hundreds of pounds.
-(Although anyone spending between £10k and £20k might be better off with the BA Amex Premium Plus card, as £10k triggers the Companion Voucher on the paid card.)
+And anyone spending between £10k and £20k might be better off with the BA Amex Premium Plus card anyway, as £10k triggers the Companion Voucher on the paid card and you can earn higher rewards with it.
 With 1 mile earned per £1 of spend, you'll earn around 1% on your spending.

 Quick Takeaway: The BA card might earn a touch higher rewards rate on general spending (around 1% vs. 0.75%) but a larger factor is probably your preferred airline.